ansys/pyansys-tools-variableinterop/README.rst

 - Follows and implements the standards in TODO: Add reference to standards doc.
 - Provides the following capabilities:

-  - to/from an "API" string (not intended for UI layer) to allos data transfer in human-readable format across products and regions
+  - to/from an "API" string (not intended for UI layer) to allows data transfer in human-readable format across products and regions
   - to/from human display strings
   - to/from binary blocks that are platform agnostic